Grant, C. J. (Charles Jameson), active 1830-1852, lithographer, artist

 Description:

-Title from caption below image., Imprint continues: ... & where may be had a great variety of cheap books, caricatures, album scraps, prints &c &c ..., Six lines of dialogue below title: Vy Snook is that you!
+Title from text below image., Imprint continues: ... & where may be had a great variety of cheap books, caricatures, album scraps, prints &c &c ..., Six lines of dialogue below title: Vy Snook is that you!
 Vell if I arnt completely struck! ..., and Text below series title: Author of Tregear's Flights of humor &c &c.

 Newman, W., active approximately 1834-1835, printmaker, artist